lockss/lockss-rtd-manual/docs/installing/running.rst

 and :program:`install-lockss` will successfully proceed to the next phase, :ref:`Installing K3s` (:numref:`Installing K3s`).

-Otherwise [#fnforcedns]_, you will receive a message including ``CoreDNS does not allow a loopback address to be given to Kubernetes pods as an upstream DNS server``, and the following prompt:
+Otherwise [#fn-force-dns]_, you will receive a message including ``CoreDNS does not allow a loopback address to be given to Kubernetes pods as an upstream DNS server``, and the following prompt:

 :guilabel:`IP address(es) of DNS resolvers, separated by ';'`

 Enter a semicolon-separated list of DNS server IP addresses that are *not* loopback addresses.
-A suggested value will be offered to you in square brackets, consisting of non-loopback IP addresses collected from your machine's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value [#fnyes2]_.
+A suggested value will be offered to you in square brackets, consisting of non-loopback IP addresses collected from your machine's DNS configuration; you can simply hit :kbd:`Enter` to accept the suggested value [#fn-yes2]_.

 .. admonition:: Error conditions and what to do about them